DecentricCorp/Lightrail-API-Docs/apiary-sources/sections/object-model.md

 One of the features of the Lightrail API is encapsulating the Card Value Stores behind a simple interface at the time of Transaction.
 While you can add many promotional attached Value Stores to Cards, at Transaction time, you do not need to worry about the logic of splitting the drawdown value against potentially many Value Stores; Lightrail transaction processing logic automatically handles that logic for you.

-For example, if there is $30 in the principal Value Store and a $5 attached Value Store from a promotional _Back to School_ program, when attempting a $8 drawdown, Lightrail automatically decides the break-down of this amount against existing Value Stores and you do not have to specify or even be aware of them.
-In this case, for example, Lightrail will prioritize the spending of the $5 value which is closer to its expiry date, and then, charges the remaining $10 from the principal Value Store.
+For example, if there is $30 in the Principal Value Store and a $5 attached Value Store from a promotional _Back to School_ program, when attempting a $8 drawdown, Lightrail automatically decides the break-down of this amount against existing Value Stores and you do not have to specify or even be aware of them.
+In this case, for example, Lightrail will prioritize the spending of the $5 value which is closer to its expiry date, and then, charges the remaining $10 from the Principal Value Store.

 ### Redemption Rules

 Redemption Rules are a powerful feature of Lightrail which enable setting various sophisticated conditions defining when and under what conditions value can be spent.
 Redemption rules are defined on Programs and are applied to the Value Stores created from them.

-promotional programs, and thereby, on Value Stores that are derived from them.
 Redemption Rules can unlock powerful marketing promotions such as, "$10 off if you spend at least $100," or "$15 off if you buy two or more pairs of jeans."
 Currently, you can define such Redemption Rules at the time of Program creation in the Lightrail Web App.

 When transacting against a Card and looking to collect the fund from its different Value Stores, Redemption Rules determine whether or not each of the Card's Value Stores is spendable for that Transaction.
 Every rule is a Boolean expression that operates on the Transaction request object's `metadata` attribute; the Value Store will be available for spending on that Transaction only if the rule evaluates to `true`.